The Cutting Edge

 You can surprisingly add etching that looks similar to Damascus to any old stainless steel knife with some nail polish and ferric chloride.

-But many people still have concerns about the authenticity of their Damascus, so I’ll answer some common questions people have about the steel.
+Still, many people have lingering concerns about the authenticity of their Damascus, so let’s tackle some of the most common questions.

 Why Isn’t the Damascus Visible Everywhere on the Blade?

-A few years ago, I wrote a review of a BucknBear Damascus Hunting Knife.
-The comments are filled with people claiming that the knife I reviewed is a fake because you can’t see the pattern all over the blade.
+A few years back, I reviewed a BucknBear Damascus Hunting Knife.
+Some readers commented that the knife must be fake because the pattern wasn’t visible across the entire blade.

 Here’s one comment: